-On each sampling day at GR, we rotated between chamber locations, with about one full hour needed to complete the five individual measurements at each of the three plots.
-Since the two plots at UGR were located further apart, we conducted several 145 individual measurements at one location before switching to the other to minimize time needed for relocating instrumentation.
+On each sampling day at GR, we rotated between chamber locations, with about 1 full hour needed to complete the five individual measurements at each of the three plots.
+Since the two plots at UGR were located further apart, we conducted several individual measurements at one location before switching to the other to minimize the time needed for relocating instrumentation.
 On each day, only one of the study sites (UGR vs. GR) was sampled.
-The total quantity of measurements is shown in Tab.1.

-2.4 Calculation and Interpolation of Carbon Fluxes
+2.4 Calculation and interpolation of carbon fluxes

-Each chamber measurement resulted in a 1 Hz time series of CO_2 and CH_4 concentrations.
-After excluding the equilibration period of at least 5-10 seconds, periods with a steady concentration change in greenhouse gases were identified, and an ensem-150 ble of stationarities (slopes) were calculated for varying start and end times within this period using a bootstrapping approach.
+Each chamber measurement resulted in a 1 Hz time series of CO2 and CH4 concentrations.
+After excluding the equilibration period of at least 20 s, periods with a minimum length of 40 s and a linear concentration change in greenhouse gases were identified based on the change point detection algorithm provided by the R package "changepoint" (Killick et al., 2016).
+Subsequently, using the R package "boot" (Canty and Ripley, 2021) we generated 1000 combinations of start and end times within this period and calculated an ensemble of stationarities (slopes) using a bootstrapping approach.
 The final slope used for flux computations was identified as the frequency distribution's median.
-Implausible or disturbed signals were manually flagged, and excluded from further analysis.
+Implausible or disturbed signals were manually flagged and excluded from further analysis.
 Such cases included for example unstable signals without a distinctly discernible, steady slope, which are not clearly interpretable, or signals obviously disturbed by leakage.
+The total quantity of measurements is shown in Table 1.

-The median slope (\hat{a}) of greenhouse gas concentrations change over time were transformed to a flux using the following formula:
+The median slope (\hat{a}) of greenhouse gas concentration change over time was transformed to a flux using the following formula:

-$$Flux = \hat{a} \frac{\frac{V{ch}}{A{ch}} p{air}}{RT{air}} \tag{1}$$
+$$flux = \hat{a} \frac{\frac{V{ch}}{A{ch}} p{air}}{RT{air}}.$$ (1)

-V{ch} and A{ch} are the volume and surface area of the chamber, respectively.
-R is the ideal gas constant (8.3144J/molkg), T{air} and p{air} are the mean air temperature (K) and pressure (Pa) inside the chosen interval.
-Fluxes are derived in units of 160 $[\mu molC - CO_2m^{-2}s^{-1}]$ and $[\mu molC - CH_4m^{-2}s^{-1}]$, respectively.
+$V{\rm ch}$ and $A{\rm ch}$ are the volume and surface area of the chamber, respectively.
+R is the ideal gas constant (8.3144 J K-1 mol-1); $T{\rm air}$ and $p{\rm air}$ are the mean air temperature (K) and pressure (Pa) inside the chosen interval.
+Fluxes are derived in units of μ mol C-CO2 m-2 s-1 and μ mol C-CH4 m-2 s-1, respectively.

 While fluxes of R{eco} and NEE could be calculated based on dark and light chamber measurements, respectively, the photosynthetic uptake portion of the flux (GPP) was calculated as the difference between measured NEE and the mean of measured R{eco} for one measurement.
-The standard error (RMSE) of each flux measurement was calculated using all bootstrapped slopes, distinguishing between R{eco} and NEE measurements.
-The slope error for GPP was taken as the summed errors of R{eco} and NEE measurements.
-Error values are given in Tab.
-A1 in the Appendix.
-Calculations were conducted using
+The root mean square error (RMSE) of each flux measurement was calculated using all bootstrapped slopes, distinguishing between R{eco} and NEE measurements.
+The slope error for GPP was taken as the summed errors in R{eco} and NEE measurements.
+Error values are given in Table B1 in the Appendix.